mmarkdown/mmark/mmark.1.md

 Mmark can also be "translated" into markdown again.
 This is a useful feature for auto-formatting markdown files.

-## Manual Pages

-The man renderer outputs nroff and that can parsed by the `man` command.

 # OPTIONS

 **-ast**